Cash For Grass

 - $2,500 for HOA/Multi-Family/Commercial/Institutional (equivalent to 2,500 square feet of lawn removed)

-NOTE: Artificial Turf installations are not eligible for the rebate as they do not meet the criteria for sustainable landscaping under State grant funding agreements.
-Artificial Turf for homes may be eligible for financing under the HERO Program.
+Note: Artificial Turf installations are not eligible for the rebate as they do not meet the criteria for sustainable landscaping under State grant funding agreements.
+Artificial Turf for homes may be eligible for financing under the HERO Program, view the HERO Program website.

 Steps To Participate

-- Following Pre-Inspection, await receipt of your Notice to Proceed letter containing a pre-approved application from the City.
+- Following Pre-Inspection, await receipt of your Notice to Proceed letter containing a pre-approved Cash For Grass Program Application (PDF) from the City.
 Do not remove lawn until you receive these documents in the mail.

 - Remove the lawn area and install your project according to the program Terms and Conditions.

 - Provide at Post-Inspection your final completed Application, a list of plants and materials used in the conversion, and copies of receipts for costs incurred.
-Rebate checks will be processed within four (4) weeks.
+Rebate checks will be processed within 4 weeks.

 Want to get rid of that high-water-use lawn, but aren't sure what to put in its place?
 The following resources can help: